sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

   --useSameDir                                 Store all files in the same structure and do not use the path structure released in 4.0.
 Use this only if you are testing ONE URL.
-  --xvfb                                       Start xvfb before the browser is started  [boolean] [default: false] --xvfbParams.display                         The display used for xvfb  [default: 99] --preURL                                     A URL that will be accessed first by the browser before the URL that you wanna analyze.
+  --xvfb                                       Start xvfb before the browser is started  [boolean] [default: false] --xvfbParams.display                         The display used for xvfb  [default: 99] --preURL                                     A URL that will be accessed first by the browser before the URL that you wanna analyse.
 Use it to fill the cache.
   --preURLDelay                                Delay between preURL and the URL you want to test (in milliseconds)  [default: 1500]
   --userTimingWhitelist                        All userTimings are captured by default this option takes a regex that will whitelist which userTimings to capture in the results.
   --headless                                   Run the browser in headless mode.
 Works for Firefox and Chrome.  [boolean] [default: false]